 Transformation is the term for the targeted functional change of a relatively recent car (less than 25 years old) that retains its underlying technology but re-engineers various components to create a vehicle that never existed before.

-This approach is less intensive than a restomod or restoration of a classic vehicle.
+This approach is less intensive than a restomod or restoration of a classic vehicle because the OEM mechanical systems are left untouched (unless repairs are necessary).
 Additionally, an transformation project seeks to end up with a vehicle that is frequently used, handles everyday driving conditions at least as well as the OEM engineered platform, and provides the safety, convenience, and comfort associated with the original models.

 Undertaking a thoughtful transformation project requires a substantial amount of research to determine which new components make sense — both in functional and aesthetic terms — and how (or whether!) they will fit into the existing body and chassis without unintended consequences.